MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: METHODOLOGY

-The pseudo label with higher confidence on a neuron node will achieve higher weight to update the parameters on the node.
+Then the updating of parameters in Eq (\ref{eq7}) and (\ref{eq8}) is rewritten as follows: The pseudo label with higher confidence on a neuron node will achieve higher weight to update the parameters on the node.
 After updating the parameters, the model can generate new pseudo labels on the unlabeled data.
-In this way, the updating can be run in multiple iterations to reinforce the memorization in a self-supervised way, so as to make the learned distribution approach the ground-truth target distribution, which is based on the supervised learning on the target domain, as shown in Fig. \ref{fig06}.
+In this way, the updating can be run in multiple iterations to reinforce the memorization in a self-supervised way, so as to make the learned distribution approach the ground-truth target distribution as shown in Fig. \ref{fig06}.